tjw-lint/jest-serializer-vue-tjw/README.md

    * `data-test-id="whatever"`
 1. All `data-v-whatever=""` will be removed.
 These are attributes added by Vue to help scope styles.
 Removing them from your snapshots makes updating scoped dependencies easier.

+**Example:** These are the kind of diffs you can expect to see when migrating from v2 to v3.

 ```diff
  <div>
 -  <h1 data-test="pageTitle" data-test-id="pageTitle" data-testid="pageTitle">